encode/django-rest-framework/docs/api-guide/renderers.md

 Renders data returned by a serializer into an HTML form.
 The output of this renderer does not include the enclosing `<form>` tags or an submit actions, as you'll probably need those to include the desired method and URL.
 Also note that the `HTMLFormRenderer` does not yet support including field error messages.

-Note that the template used by the `HTMLFormRenderer` class, and the context submitted to it **may be subject to change**.
+**Note**: The `HTMLFormRenderer` class is intended for internal use with the browsable API.
+It should not be considered stable API.
+The template used by the `HTMLFormRenderer` class, and the context submitted to it **may be subject to change**.
 If you need to use this renderer class it is advised that you either make a local copy of the class and templates, or follow the release note on REST framework upgrades closely.

 **.media_type**: `text/html`